Search Fr. Z’s Blog

-I’ve not written to you before, but I’m really looking for some help here.
+From a reader: I’ve not written to you before, but I’m really looking for some help here.
 I am from England.
 I go to the Traditional Mass, which I love, at the London Oratory every Saturday and Sunday, and the … Continue reading

 WDTPRS has soldiered for years on the side of truth and beauty in liturgical translation.
 We played a not insignificant role in process whereby the accurate translation of "pro multis" in the consecration of the Precious Blood went up the … Continue reading

 When I wrote my WDTPRS articles on the Roman Canon, I had to dig deeply into the pro multis question.
 I did four articles on the formula of consecration of the Precious Blood.
 Here is an excerpt from one of … Continue reading

 In 2004 I wrote several articles in The Wanderer about the "pro multis" controversy.
 I have posted them for your convenience.
 The Roman Canon / 1st Eucharistic Prayer – 8: “Simili modo” The Roman Canon / 1st Eucharistic Prayer – … Continue reading